-Alignments against the non-redundant protein database at NCBI were successful for 60,565 of 108,645 assembled contigs (55.7%).
-To test if they were accurate, we aligned all unannotated contigs (i.e., 40,080) against EST databases for rainbow trout (Oncorhynchus mykiss) (release 8) and Atlantic salmon (release 6) from the Gene Index Project at the Dana-Farber Cancer Institute (Quakenbush et al., 2001), using criteria described in Materials and Methods.
+Alignments against the non-redundant protein database from NCBI were successful for 60,565 of 108,645 assembled contigs (55.7%).
+To test if they were accurate, we aligned all unannotated contigs (i.e. 40,080) against expressed sequence tags (EST) databases for rainbow trout (Oncorhynchus mykiss) (release 8) and Atlantic salmon (release 6) from the Gene Index Project at the Dana-Farber Cancer Institute (Quackenbush et al., 2001), using criteria described in the Materials and methods.
 Significant alignments were observed for 36,879 contigs (76.7%).
 Thus, in total, 97,444 of 108,645 assembled contigs (89.6%) were verified by significant alignments to external databases.
-The number of annotated DE contigs for F10 and F12 was 832 (Table S2) and 1177 (Table S3), respectively.
+The number of annotated DE contigs for F10 and F12 was 832 (supplementary material Table S2) and 1177 (supplementary material Table S3), respectively.